Large Thick, Chewy Bakery Size Carrot Cake Cookies

 CAN CARROT CAKE COOKIE DOUGH BE MADE IN ADVANCE?

 YES!
-You can totally make this dough ahead of time and save it in the refrigerator or freezer!
+You can easily make this dough ahead of time and store it in the refrigerator or freezer.

 REFRIGERATOR: The cookie dough can be kept chilled in the refrigerator for up to 4 days.